I Love Recipe

 14

-After 10 minutes, open the lid and give it a good stir.
+After 10 minutes, open the lid and give it a gentle stir.

 15

-Once the potatoes are half-cooked, add the sliced Korean squash (Joseon hobak) and onion.
+Once the potatoes are halfway cooked, add the sliced Joseon hobak (조선호박) and onion.
 Simmer for another 5 minutes over medium heat.
-(If the squash is added too early, it can disintegrate.
-Adding it when the potatoes are half-cooked helps it retain its shape and taste.
-As the squash softens, the broth will begin to sweeten and become more savory.)
+(Adding the zucchini too early can make it mushy and lose its shape.
+It's best to add it when the potatoes are partially cooked to maintain its texture and flavor.
+As the zucchini softens, the broth will start to become sweeter and more savory.)

 16